EpicGames/MetaHuman-DNA-Calibration/README.md

 ## DNAViewer
 With DNAViewer, you can:
-- Create functional rigs for Maya.
+- Create functional rigs for Maya
-- Export FBX files.
+- Export FBX files
-- Read internal parts of DNA files.
+- Read internal parts of DNA files

 DNAViewer can be used in `mayapy` (Maya's Python interpreter) or in Maya 2022, except [Propagating changes from Maya scene to dna](/examples/dna_viewer_grab_changes_from_scene_and_propagate_to_dna.py) which can be used just in Maya.